-→§ 73-19-151.
-Authority to prescribe therapeutic pharmaceutical agents
+§ 73-19-151.
+Use of therapeutic pharmaceutical agents in practice of optometry.

 (1) Persons lawfully engaged in the practice of optometry in the State of Mississippi may prescribe and use therapeutic pharmaceutical agents in the practice of optometry after being authorized to use such agents under the provisions of Section 73-19-153.

 (2) The designated members of the State Board of Medical Licensure and the State Board of Pharmacy provided for in Section 73-19-103 shall advise and consult with the State Board of Optometry on matters specified in Sections 73-19-153 through 73-19-165.